-As per our Phone Use Policy, mobile phones are to be turned off and kept in lockers during class time.
+As per our Mobile Phone Policy, mobile phones are to be turned off and kept in lockers during class time.
 However, individual teachers will determine if and/or when mobile phones will be used in class for educational purposes.
-Personal use of mobile phones is not permitted during class.
+The use of mobile phones is not permitted during class unless permitted by the teacher.
 Students can use mobile phones during lunch break only.
 Teachers may confiscate mobile phones when students do not comply with this rule.